Jean Robinson (health activist)

-Jean Robinson is a British activist for patient rights.
-She was the author of the 1988 pamphlet A Patient Voice at the GMC: A Lay Member's View of the General Medical Council, published by Health Rights.
-She was the chair of the Patients Association from 1973 to 1975.
-She served as a lay member of the General Medical Council (GMC) in the 1980s.
-Robinson was appointed a Visiting Professor at the School of Health Sciences of the University of Ulster in 1997.
+Jean Robinson (17 April 1930 – 4 June 2025) was a British activist for patient rights.

+Robinson was the author of the 1988 pamphlet A Patient Voice at the GMC: A Lay Member's View of the General Medical Council.
+She was the chair of the Patients Association and she served as a lay member of the General Medical Council (GMC) in the 1980s.
+Robinson became a visiting professor at the University of Ulster in 1997.